IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   - PostgreSQL (Debezium)
   - Elasticsearch
 - Extract the PostgreSQL (Debezium) tgz into a dir named `my-plugins`
-- Copy the Elasticsearch into the same `my-plugins` dir You should end up with a dir structure as follows:
+- Copy the Elasticsearch jar into the same `my-plugins` dir You should end up with a dir structure as follows:
 ![dir structure](./media/my-plugins-dir.png)